zerogetsamgow/sqwiggle/README.md

   been stronger/weaker than its overall fixture.

-We can see this reflected in the table below, which shows data from the current ladder and a predicted end-of-season ladder based on Sqwiggle.
+We can see this reflected in the table below, which shows data from the current ladder and a predicted end-of-season ladder based on Sqwiggle created prior to round 1.
 While both ladders have North Melbourne sitting on top undefeated, other teams shift position.

-\- GWS, who sit 16th are predicted by Sqwiggle to win 0 of their remaining games and finish 17th.
+\- GWS, who sit 17th are predicted by Sqwiggle to win -2 of their remaining games and finish 18th.

-\- Hawthorn, who sit 2nd and are predicted to hold that position benefit from upsetting Brisbane in the opening round and a weaker draw (opposition strength of 1501.7702033) as Sqwiggle only ranks them as the 5th best team.
+\- Hawthorn, who finished 4th were predicted to finish6th but benefitted from upsetting Brisbane in the opening round 1501.7702033).

-\- Port Adelaide are predicted to finish 10th even though Sqwiggle ranks them as the 7th best team as they have the toughest draw (opposition strength of 1507.7842089).
+\- Port Adelaide were predicted to finish 10th even though Sqwiggle ranks them as the 6th best team as they have the toughest draw (opposition strength of 1507.7842089).

 <table class="table" style="color: black; margin-left: auto; margin-right: auto;">